aeonach/TravelJournal/_posts/2024-02-01-Beachside-Goa.md

 Our trip back here to Goa was through some wonderful jungle scenery which was some compensation for another long delay.
 Wait, whatever am I saying?
 Four hours delay in India?
 On another journey we spoke to a young man travelling to his parents hometown of Kolkota.
 For him, including the delays, the journey was over 60 hours.
 The trains are remarkable here, everything about them, but you do need the luxury of time and a different mindset to that we acquire in the UK.

 So, another day in the sun (I'll try to sort some photos), and tomorrow our last train journey in India.
 There's a sigh of relief, but no hurrah.
 I would do it again.
-Perhaps a little differently.
+Some of our choices would be a little different, but not that much.

-You start to miss India even before you leave it.
+You start to miss India, even before you leave it.